ddmitov/perl-executing-browser/README.md

 * Users have full access to their local data using PEB.
 * PEB does not need administrative privileges, but does not refuse to use them if needed.
 * Trusted and untrusted content are not mixed together in one browser window.
-  Trusted content is any content originating from the local pseudodomain ``http://local-pseudodomain/`` or from a trusted domain listed in ``{PEB_binary_directory}/resources/app/trusted-domains.json``.
-This file is read only once at application startup and can not be manipulated remotely.
-It allows mixing local and remote content and has to be manually created by a developer of a PEB-based application if needed.
+  Trusted content is any content originating from the local pseudodomain ``http://local-pseudodomain/``.
-  Untrusted content is any content not coming from the local pseudodomain or from a domain listed in the ``trusted-domains.json`` file.
+  Untrusted content is any content not coming from the local pseudodomain.

 **Hard coded security features:**
 * PEB can not execute Perl scripts from remote locations.